 Following Project training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
 For further details, see Support.

-Training can be based on any recent version of Project (2007 and later).
+Training can be based on any recent version of Project.

 Standard course times are 9.30am–4.30pm.

 As we’d be hosting this as a ‘closed course’ for you/your group, there’s usually flexibility to change these times to suit you, e.g. start or end 30 minutes earlier or later.

-Payment for Microsoft Project training can be made bank transfer or card.
-View training course payment options.
+Payment for Microsoft Office training can be made by:

 We accept purchase orders from UK-registered companies or public sector organisations.

 If an on-request Microsoft Project course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.